ryonakae/figma-plugin-team-library-component-browser/README.md

 ![](./cover.png)

-List, browse, and create instance your team library components.
+List, browse, and create instance your team library (and local) components.

 ## 🔥 What you can: